HatimsUni/engg1340group43/README.md

 CARD-INGO

-Course Information
+Course Information\
-Course Code: ENGG1340
+Course Code: ENGG1340\
-Course Title: Computer Programming I
+Course Title: Computer Programming I\
 Group: 43

-Team Members:
+Team Members:\
-QUETTAWALA Hatim (3036094849)
+QUETTAWALA Hatim (3036094849)\
-SUHANDJAJA Alexander Gaudi (3036029674)
+SUHANDJAJA Alexander Gaudi (3036029674)\
-SUTANTO Winiera (3035964671)
+SUTANTO Winiera (3035964671)\
-MANATUNGE Aishani Induja (3035962386)
+MANATUNGE Aishani Induja (3035962386)\
 YOON Hyunseo ()

-Introduction
+Introduction:\
 CARD-INGO is a fun and exciting collection of five different card games.
 The games included are:

-Blackjack
-Trump
+Blackjack\
+Trump\
-Old maid
+Old Maid\
-Higher lower
+Higher lower\
 Crazy eights

 The name CARD-INGO is inspired by the popular game BINGO.
 CARD-INGO is sure to provide hours of entertainment and challenge.
 So, gather your friends and family, and get ready to play these classic card games in a whole new way with CARD-INGO!

-Game Rules
+Game Rules:\
-The game rules for each of the five card games are included in the program.
+These are game rules for each of the five card games.

+Blackjack:

+Trump:

+Old Maid:
+* Old Maid is a classic card game where the goal of the game is to remove all pairs from your hand while not being left with the queen of spades
+* At the start of the game each player draws 26 cards
+* Whoever starts

+Higher Lower:

+Crazy Eights:

 Features Implemented and Coding Requirements
 We implemented the following features and coding requirements to support the game: